m-semnani/big-data-engineer-test/README.md

 <br> I expect you to have issues on the connectivity and make it work here, so do not worry... put your learnings and explain your steps in <a href="`MyExperience.md">`MyExperience.md`</a>.

 ## Extra Points
-Ingest the Kafka stream as a real stream into HBase w
+Ingest the Kafka stream as a real stream into HBase.

 ## Doubts &/Or Submission